WICG/storage-foundation-api-explainer/security-self-review.md

 ## 2.9.
 Does this specification enable new script execution/loading mechanisms?

 This specification does not enable new script execution/loading mechanisms.

 ## 2.10.
 Does this specification allow an origin to access other devices?

 This specification does not allow access to other devices.

 ## 2.11.
 Does this specification allow an origin some measure of control over a user agent’s native UI?

 This specification does not allow any control of a user agent’s UI.

 ## 2.12.
 What temporary identifiers might this specification create or expose to the web?

 This specification does not expose any temporary identifiers.

 ## 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

-This specification does not offer different behaviors depending on the context.
+This specification follows the same user-agent policies that apply to other storage types.
 It’s worth noting that the data accessible to each context will depend on the origin, and therefore a call from a third-party context would not be able to access first-party content.

 ## 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?

 This specification will work mostly the same as in “regular” mode, except that stored information will not be persisted after a private session is finished.
+This  should be indistinguishable from other storage APIs.

 ## 2.15.
 Does this specification have a "Security Considerations" and "Privacy Considerations" section?

 Yes.